Aryan-Choudhari/Option-Pricing-Web-Application/readme.md

 That's it!
 The Option Pricing Web Application is now running, and you can use it to calculate option prices based on the user's input.

+## Contribution

+The frontend to the project has been contributed to by Ayush Aswal(https://github.com/Ayush583-Aswal).

 ## Contributing

 We welcome contributions to the Option Pricing Web Application project!
 If you'd like to contribute, please follow these guidelines: